ansible-collections/cloud-content-handbook/GUIDELINES/coding_guidelines.md

 ### Security
 - Passwords should never be stored in plain text.
 - The exec and eval functions should be used sparingly, as they can execute arbitrary Python code.
 If they are used, the data passed to them should be safe and sanitized.
 - If network communication is involved, secure protocols like HTTPS should be used.
-Note that default value for validate_certs options should always be true.
+Note that default value for `validate_certs` options should always be `true`.
 Refer [this](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/uri_module.html#parameter-validate_certs).
 - When fetching URLs, use fetch_url or open_url from ansible.module_utils.urls.
 Do not use urllib2, which does not natively verify TLS certificates and so is insecure for https.
 - Sensitive information like usernames, passwords, session tokens, etc., should not be included in URLs, as they can be logged or leaked through the Referer header.
-- Sensitive values marked with no_log=True will automatically have that value stripped from module return values.
+- Sensitive values marked with `no_log=True` will automatically have that value stripped from module return values.
 If your module could return these sensitive values as part of a dictionary key name, you should call the `ansible.module_utils.basic.sanitize_keys()` function to strip the values from the keys.
 - When a random number is needed for a security purpose, such as a session ID or token, a secure random number generator should be used.
 - Check if obsolete or broken algorithms like MD5 are used.
-Python's built-in hashlib module provides secure hash functions and message digest algorithms.
+Python's built-in [`hashlib` module](https://docs.python.org/3/library/hashlib.html) module provides secure hash functions and message digest algorithms.
 - Safely manage sensitive data and credentials using Ansible Vault to encrypt and secure files containing secret information while using ansible playbooks.

 ### Performance Considerations
 **_Python_**
 - Prefer comprehensions or generator expressions over traditional loops for improved performance, except in situations involving nested comprehensions, as they can compromise readability.
 It's crucial to prioritize readability.
-- Use built-in functions (e.g., map(), filter()) for iterative operations instead of manual loops.
+- Use built-in functions (e.g., `map()`, `filter()`) for iterative operations instead of manual loops.
 - Be mindful of unnecessary copying of data structures.
 - Consider using f-strings for string formatting due to their faster performance compared to other methods.
 - Use generator functions to generate values on-the-fly, conserving memory by avoiding large data structures.